liamoc/wizards/README.md

 Everything from interactive system scripts, to installation wizards, to full-blown shells can be implemented with the support of `wizards`.

 It is developed transparently on top of a `Prompt` monad, which separates out the semantics of the program from any particular interface.
-A variety of backends exist, including a full featured backend for Haskeline and a debug-friendly simpler implementation in terms of `System.IO` primitives.
+A variety of backends exist, including a full featured backend for Haskeline, a debug-friendly simpler implementation in terms of `System.IO` primitives, and a completely pure implementation modelled as a function from an input string to output.
 It is also possible to write your own backends.

-While both built-in backends operate on a console, there is no reason why `wizards` cannot also be used for making GUI wizard interfaces.
+While both built-in IO backends operate on a console, there is no reason why `wizards` cannot also be used for making GUI wizard interfaces.

 Below are installation instructions and some educational examples.